tonesandtones/CraftingInterpretersNet/README.md

 ## Where I'm up to (what's next to work on)

-* `jlox` implementation is mostly done, just a little bit left to do to wrap up jlox (but in C# obviously 😁)
+* `jlox` implementation is done!
-* Last chapter (of the jlox implementation)! https://craftinginterpreters.com/inheritance.html
+* Next up, the bytecode-based implementation (if I ever get around to it 😬)